nut-slappers-united/tinyLM/README.md

 ## Refs:
 Codebase adapted from minGPT: https://github.com/karpathy/minGPT/

+## Task Description

+Your task is to make the highest-quality language model you can.
+You are provided with an initial (faulty) attempt at a pipeline intended to train a neural network architecture to do self-supervised character-level language modelling.
+The provided model is a fully-connected 2-layer neural network with a custom Heaviside activation function, which is set up to be trained using a 0-1 loss, with 10 characters as input and the subsequent one as the target.
+Here is the recommended way to approach this task:

+- Understand the relevant bits of the codebase and identify key issues with the current training pipeline (15 minutes)
+- Come up with a plan on how to improve on the provided architecture and pipeline (15 minutes)
+- Execute the planned changes (2 hours)
+- Write up a report of implementation, findings, and further ideas.
+Make sure to describe the trade-offs of the architectural decisions you made.
+(30 minutes) :white_check_mark:

+Bonus points (if you have time):
+- A colleague suggests using word embeddings instead of doing character-level modelling.
+Describe the trade-offs that change offers.
+Suggest any alternatives that come to mind. :white_check_mark:
+- The chosen accuracy measure doesn’t provide a good understanding of model performance.
+Suggest an alternative measure for model quality and describe the tradeoff. :white_check_mark:
+- The model is currently trained for a set, arbitrary number of iterations.
+Implement a more informed stopping criterion. :white_check_mark:

 ## Initial Code with 0-1 Loss
 The initial pipeline with fixed code can be found in branch: `init_debugging`